evg4/JS-testing/README.md

-## Project Title
+## Title
 JS Testing
 ## Description
 This isn't a project in itself; it is a JavaScript file with just one function, and was built for the purpose of practising TDD and using Mocha to run tests.
-## Features
-JavaScript.
 ## How to use
-The function can be used in Node.
-## Technologies
-JavaScript.
+Open the file and run the test by typing "npm test" in the terminal.
 ## Licence
 Please see license document.